 1. If you have a website, consider using companies that plant trees to offset server carbon footprint.

-2. Consider using one of the delivery companies with a lower carbon footprint.
+2. Consider using one of the delivery companies like Royal Mail that has lower Co2 figures.

 4. Source your products from the UK, this alones saves 12% of the products carbon footprint from it's shipping.